 Vaccinating your baby

 Vaccines protect babies from serious life-threatening illnesses and help to prevent SIDS.
 They have a good safety profile, which means that serious side effects are very rare.
-Babies born to mothers who have received vaccination in pregnancy will be protected against flu and whooping cough for the first few months of life.
+Vaccination during pregnancy will be highly effective in protecting babies against flu and whooping cough for the first few months of life.

 It’s best for babies to be vaccinated at the recommended age, as they are then protected from serious diseases as early in life as possible.